jonathanyin12/slimevolley_dqn/README.md

 # Deep Q-Learning for Slime Volleyball
+Group Members: Jonathan Yin, Deyuan Li, Oliver Ye

 https://user-images.githubusercontent.com/26175818/207496808-c5ef73e8-3663-4fe3-8c56-815f47134369.mov

+Our trained agent, based on the Deep Q-learning algorithm is the yellow agent on the right, while the baseline agent is the blue agent on the right.
+We observe that our agent, trained via DQN, is able to move and adjust accordingly to consistently hit the ball over the net and prevent the ball from hitting the ground on its own side.

 ## Installation:
 For installation, you will need to pip install the required packages